|

 25. Procedures of

-Circumcision removes the foreskin from the penis.
+Circumcision Circumcision removes the foreskin from the penis.
 For infant circumcision, clamps, such as the Gomco clamp,

 Plastibell, and Mogen are often used.
 These clamps are meant to protect the glans while they cut the blood supply to the